tejasvi/xapian-gsoc-proposal/proposal.rst

 ..
 Please go into plenty of detail in this section.

 **Describe any existing work and concepts on which your project is based.**

-Pleanty of papers have been published to demonstrate the potential of semantic databases to improve text based search considerably.
+Plenty of papers have been published to demonstrate the potential of semantic databases to improve text based search considerably.
 WordNet is a well developed and widely used such lexicon which is to be integrated into Xapian.
 There are multiple fronts to start the integration.
 Currently, query expansion, incremental search, weighting scheme, and an inbuilt synonymn dictionary will be most rewarding areas.

 The project is sub-divided such that to ensure modularity at small levels.
 Broadly speaking, first goal will be to create a handy interface to WordNet.
 Since full integration will extend beyond the project, the  base class demands high extensibility.
 Therefore multiple integration prospects are considered while prototyping.
 After the interface is developed and tested, each incorporation opportunities can be targeted one by one.